-Below please find the Weingart Foundation’s Grant Guidelines.
-We suggest you first read the Foundation’s FY 2014 Grant Plan before reviewing the Grant Guidelines.
+Below please find Weingart Foundation’s Grant Guidelines.
+We suggest you first read the Foundation’s FY 2015 Program Plan before reviewing the Grant Guidelines.
 This will provide you with a greater context and understanding of our current strategic grantmaking priorities.

 General Grant Focus

-The Weingart Foundation provides grants and other program support designed to improve the capacity and sustainability of organizations to achieve their missions in the areas of health, human services, and education.
+Weingart Foundation provides grants and other support designed to improve the capacity and sustainability of nonprofit organizations delivering effective services in the areas of health, human services, and education for people and communities in need.
 The Foundation gives highest priority to activities that provide greater access to people who are economically disadvantaged and underserved.
-Of particular interest to the Foundation are applications that specifically address the needs of low-income children and youth, older adults, and people affected by disabilities and homelessness.
 The Foundation also funds activities that benefit the general community and improve the quality of life for all individuals in Southern California.

 Geographic Area of Grant Focus

 Priority is given to organizations providing services in the following six Southern California Counties: Los Angeles, Orange, Riverside, San Bernardino, Santa Barbara, and Ventura.

 An organization that is certified as tax exempt under Section 501(c) (3) of the U.S. Internal Revenue Code and is not a private foundation as defined in section 509(a) of that Code is eligible for consideration.
 The Foundation does not fund Section 509(a) (3) Type III non-functionally integrated supporting organizations.